Murphy's Kids: History

 Murphy's Kids formed in suburban Midlothian, Virginia in the summer of 1999.
-The original lineup featured John Charlet (vocals, trumpet), Reid Attaway (guitar, vocals), David Haygood (bass), Paul Riley (trombone), and Will Thompson (drums).
+The original lineup featured John Charlet (vocals, trumpet), Reid Attaway (guitar, vocals), David Haygood (bass), Paul Riley (trombone) and Will Thompson (drums).
 Despite several lineup changes over the years, the core songwriting team of John Charlet and Reid Attaway has remained intact.
 The band's size has fluctuated between five and seven members but has, in recent months, settled into the current six-piece lineup.

 The band's sound has evolved over the years.
 In the early days, their sound and lyrical content was heavily influenced by third wave ska bands Reel Big Fish and Less Than Jake.
 As the band members matured mentally and musically, so did their songs.
-Murphy's Kids' current sound mixes elements of ska, reggae, funk, punk, and metal with influences ranging from The Police to Rx Bandits.
+Murphy's Kids' current sound mixes elements of ska, reggae, funk, punk and metal with influences ranging from The Police to Rx Bandits.

 Murphy's Kids are well known in the Richmond area for their energetic live performances.
 They have shared the stage with international touring acts The Slackers, The Toasters, Voodoo Glow Skulls, The Pietasters, Fighting Gravity, Reel Big Fish, The Ernies, the Fray, Soldiers of Jah Army and others.

 On December 21, 2006, the band performed an acoustic set during an episode of "Activate!" on radio station WRIR-FM to promote Happy Skalidays, performing several unreleased songs.

-The band performed its last show at Skalidays 2017 at The Camel in Richmond, VA.
+The band performed its last show at Skalidays 2017 at The Camel in Richmond, Virginia.
 In 2021, the band played a reunion show in Virginia Beach with The Pietasters and Black Tie Society.